tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 Performance
 -----------

-A client connecting to a Tahoe-LAFS server through Tor incurs substantially higher latency and sometimes worse throughput than the same client connecting to the same server over a normal traceable TCP/IP connection.
+A client connecting to a publicly traceable Tahoe-LAFS server through Tor incurs substantially higher latency and sometimes worse throughput than the same client connecting to the same server over a normal traceable TCP/IP connection.

-A client connecting to a Tahoe-LAFS server which is a Tor Hidden Service incurs much more latency and probably worse throughput.
+A client connecting to a Tahoe-LAFS server which is a Tor Hidden Service or I2P server incurs much more latency and probably worse throughput.

 Positive and negative effects on other Tor users
 ------------------------------------------------